kying18/jet-topics/README.md

 `kappas/settings_*.csv` - a csv file containing the kappas extracted from this run of the MCMC.
 Along with the input distributions, these kappas can be used to reproduce the topics plots and the jet observables plots.

+`substructure/output/*.pkl` - a pickle file containing the substructure values obtained using the topics.
+These will be used for the modification plots.

 See https://emcee.readthedocs.io/en/stable/tutorials/line/ for a valuable tutorial on fitting with MCMC.

+## How to Run the Modification Plotting Code

+The syntax to run the code is

+`./modification.py system pp_sample_1 pp_sample_2 hi_sample_1 hi_sample_2 nwalkers nsamples burn_in`

+Parameters:

+`system` - string representing file name of the data file, located under `data` the data folder (not including `.csv`)

+`pp_sample_1`/`pp_sample_2` - strings representing the labels of the proton-proton inputs (assumed to correspond to photon jet sample and dijet sample)

+`hi_sample_1`/`hi_sample_2` - strings representing the labels of the proton-proton inputs (assumed to correspond to photon jet sample and dijet sample)

+`nwalkers` - number of walkers for the MCMC (while we are not running MCMC, this is to determine which saved substructure file we should use)

+`nsamples` - number of samples taken by each walker in the MCMC (while we are not running MCMC, this is to determine which saved substructure file we should use)

+`burn_in` - number of samples after which the MCMC is thought to have converged to the posterior (while we are not running MCMC, this is to determine which saved substructure file we should use)

+`nkappa` - number of samples from the posterior at which to sample kappa (it is required that `nkappa < (nsamples - burn_in) * nwalkers`)

+## Modification Plot Outputs
+`mod-plots/settings_*.png` - plots representing the hi/pp ratio plots for each substructure observable extracted from the topics